-Prerequisites: WLD 110, WLD 115, WLD 116, and WLD 131 This course introduces the basic principles of fabrication.
+Local Prerequisites: WLD 110, and one of the following WLD 115 or WLD 116, or WLD 131

+This course introduces the basic principles of fabrication.
 Emphasis is placed on safety, measurement, layout techniques, and the use of fabrication tools and equipment.
 Upon completion, students should be able to perform layout activities and operate various fabrication and material handling equipment.